-- 5 states, and link these to parameterisations related to key environmental conditions, namely wave climate, tidal regime and beach sediment characteristics.
-The most widely used of these models is the so-called Australian beach classification model, originally formulated by Chappell and Eliot (1979), Short (1978) and Wright et al. (1979), and subsequently modified by Wright and Short (1984).
-This approach enabled the full spectrum of wave-dominated micro-tidal beach systems and types to be identified and characterized and is utilized to examine beach response at different time scales.
-Yet, the later did not include - 10 beach signatures derived from the effect of tides until Masselink and Short (1993) introduced a parameterisation of the relative importance of tides and waves by the relative tide range (RTR) given by MSR/H_b , where MSR is the mean spring tide range and H_b is the modal breaking wave height.
-Therefore, this model classifies beaches using two dimensionless parameters: the RTR and the dimensionless fall velocity $\Omega = H_b/w_sT$, where w_s is the sediment fall velocity according to Ahrens (2000) and T is the wave period. - 15 Figure 8 shows the location of the 18 groups of sediment types derived from the 24 sampled beaches whose sediments were characterized using the mean grain-size from the present database and the result of the morphodynamic classification of those beaches after applying the required additional parameters (i.e. H_b, T, MSR).
-Wave climate characterization for the beaches at the south coast (beaches 4 to 18 in Fig. 8) was based on the available dataset from the Faro buoy for the period 1993-2013, located offshore Ria Formosa at 93 m depth (Fig. 8), for the beaches located along the south oriented beaches.
-The wave - 20 climate of the beaches located along the western coast (beaches 1 to 3 in Fig. 8) was characterized using offshore hindcast wave data covering the same time interval (SIMAR dataset, code 5006023) provided by Puertos del Estado were used to characterize wave climate along the western coast.
-Wave refraction and shoaling were calculated using linear wave theory and were combined with the breaking criterion $Y_b = H_b/d_b = 0.78$ to estimate H_b at each beach considering beach orientation, where d_b is the breaking depth.
-Waves approaching a particular beach with an angle greater than 70 degrees were not considered for
+identified and characterized and is utilized to examine beach response at different timescales.
+However, the latter did not include beach signatures derived from the effect of tides until Masselink and Short (1993) introduced a parameterization of the relative importance of tides and waves by the relative tide range (RTR) given by MSR / $H_b$ , where MSR is the mean spring tide range and $H_b$ is the modal breaking wave height.
+Therefore, this model classifies beaches using two dimensionless parameters, the RTR and the dimensionless fall velocity $\Omega = H_b/w_s T$ , where $w_s$ is the sediment fall velocity according to Ahrens (2000) and T is the wave period.

-- 25 the analysis as the objective was to find the modal wave dominance at each beach.
-The classification documents a longshore variability in the type of beaches suggesting the Low Tide Terrace and the Low Tide Bar types as the more frequents within the southern coast.
-Yet, the classification clearly separates the beaches at the eastern flank of Ria Formosa, and in the vicinity of Sagres (Low Tide Bar, mostly intermediate) from the rest of beaches within the southern coast (mostly reflective), which are included within the Low Tide Terrace type (Fig. 8).
-This separation appears mostly related to the different nature of the - 30 sediment or grain-size, when s greater within the second group (Fig. 8).
-In turn, the beaches located along the western coast, have been classified as Barred beaches, showing a tendency to more dissipative morphotypes.
+Figure 8 shows the location of the 18 groups of sediment types derived from the 24 sampled beaches whose sediments were characterized using the mean grain size from the present database and the result of the morphodynamic classification of those beaches after applying the required additional parameters (i.e. Hb, T, and MSR).
+Wave climate characterization for the beaches at the southern coast (beaches 4 to 18 in Fig. 8) was based on the available data set from the Faro buoy for the period 1993-2013, located offshore from Ria Formosa at 93 m depth (Fig. 8).
+The wave climate of the beaches located along the western coast (beaches 1 to 3 in Fig. 8) was characterized using offshore hindcast wave data covering the same time interval (SIMAR data set, code 5006023) provided by Puertos del Estado and that were used to characterize wave climate along the western coast.
+Wave refraction and shoaling were calculated using linear wave theory and combined with the breaking criterion $\Upsilon{\rm b} = H{\rm b}/d{\rm b} = 0.78$ to estimate $H{\rm b}$ at each beach considering beach orientation, where $d_b$ is the breaking depth.
+Waves approaching a particular beach with an angle greater than 70° were not considered for the analysis as the objective was to find the modal wave dominance at each beach.
+The classification documents a longshore variability in the type of beaches, suggesting the low tide terrace and low tide bar types as the more frequent ones along the southern coast.
+However, the classification clearly separates the beaches at the eastern flank of Ria Formosa and in the vicinity of Sagres (low tide bar, mostly intermediate) from the rest of the beaches on the southern coast (mostly reflective), which are included within the low tide terrace type (Fig. 8).
+This separation appears mostly related to the different nature of the sediment or grain size, the latter being greater within the second group (Fig. 8).
+In turn, the beaches located along the western coast have been classified as barred beaches, showing a tendency to more dissipative morphotypes.
 In this case, the greater wave break height within this area seems to mostly explain this result.